STOP INCONTINENCE with EMSELLA:

 Emsella cost varies per patient, depending on the amount of sessions scheduled in their treatment protocol.
-During your complimentary consultation with Julia Edelman MD, Emsella prices will be discussed in detail.
+During your consultation with Julia Edelman MD, Emsella prices will be discussed in detail.
 If this treatment is right for you, we will help you customize a treatment plan that both meets your needs and matches your budget.

 EMSELLA NEAR ME